anaselrayan/sales-app-api/README.md

 Press the run button from your IDE.

-After startup the API documentation wile be available here : [API documentation ](http://localhost:8080/swagger-ui/index.html)
+After startup the API documentation will be available here : [API documentation ](http://localhost:8080/swagger-ui/index.html)

 ## Stack
 - Java 17